mauricevancooten/build-tools-example/README.md

 Sync browser when all HTML files and all files in the 'public' directory change.

+* Compile CSS, Lint, Browserify JavaScript and Browser-sync

+run: `npm run compile:sync`

+Compile Sass to CSS, Lint and Browserify JavaScript, watch the 'src' directory for changes and sync browser.

 ## Licence

 Licensed under the MIT Licence